erobwen/causality/README.md

 The cache will not be removed while some other causality dependee (cached, reCached, repeatOnChange etc.) depends on it.

+# Pulses and Transactions

+Causality works in pulses.
+At the end of a pulse, all reactive changes has taken place and causality has performed all necessary internal cleanup.
+At the end of the pulse, there is also a possibility for the application to attach hooks as mentioned previously:

+    addPostPulseAction(function() { console.log("Pulse done!"); });

+Any modification to a causality object will start and end a pulse, such as simply writing "x.y = 42" unless we are already in a pulse.
+But it is also possible to explicitly start a pulse.

+    pulse(function() {
+        do();
+        some();
+        things();
+    });

+Note however, that reactive changes will also take place imediatley inside the pulse.
+It is just causalitys internal cleanup that will be left until the end of the pulse.
+So for example, reactive changes that is the result of the "do()" call will have effect on the "some()" call.
+The main usage of pulses is when integrating causality with other frameworks.
+When we want to run a number of commands, and after all reactive changes has taken place, we want to continue execution.

+In other situations there is a need to modify a lot of data before any kind of reactive response takes place.
+Typically for efficiency.
+Then it is useful to use transaction:

+    transaction(function() {
+       x.a = 12;
+       x.b = 30;
+    })

+A transaction should typically only write data, as reading data inside a transaction might result in reading non-updated data.

+The transaction will implicitly create a pulse if not already in a pulse.

+Note: If any observer function is registered to an object, events will be sent directly to the observer function both during a transaction and a pulse.

 # Community

 For discussions, see: